odaven/.dotfiles/raspberry-pi/README.md

 - In the bottom right gear you can add
   - Hostname
   - Enable ssh
+  - Add the ssh key (See below for how to generate)
   - Username and password
   - Wireless configuration

+By defualt auto-login is enabled, for disable it use [raspi-config](https://www.raspberrypi.com/documentation/computers/configuration.html)

 ---
 ### Installation method 2: Manual